npereira89/learn_python/README.md

 * **test_insta_login.py**: In this script, I'll test a login in instagram.
 It's can help you to test before the next script;

-* **udemy_exercise.py**: In this script, there are some solutions about udemy labs exercises.
+* **udemy_exercise.py**: In this script, there are some solutions about udemy labs exercises founded in udemy.
 The exercises are write in the following [udemy trainner](https://devoteamlearning.udemy.com/course/python-programming-for-beginners-with-exercises/)

+* **search_lyrics.py**: Get the lyrics about the song.
+Only input the name of the song and the band.

+* **gdrive_folders.py**: Download the files from a folder in Google Drive.
+It only download 50 files once. (**IN MAINTENANCE**)

 * **insta_download.py**: It does download profile photos user's instagram, all feed photos and all saved photos instagram with since a determinated date through a menu;